sihensel/docs/laptop.md

 Use the current kernel to make use of the latets WIFI drivers.
 Install `sof-firmware` and `alsa-ucm-conf` sound driver packages and unmute all channels.

-To use openvpn and the networkmanager-applet, install the `openvpn`, `nm-applet`, `nm-connection-editor` and `networkmanager-openvpn` packages.
+To use openvpn and the networkmanager-applet, install the `openvpn`, `network-manager-applet`, `nm-connection-editor` and `networkmanager-openvpn` packages.

 ## Manage battery and performance